 13.5.4.3 Procedure

 13.5.4.3.1 As a rule, substances are tested in the form in which they are received.
-Wetted substances should be tested with the minimum quantity of wetting agent required for transport.
+Wetted substances should be tested with the minimum quantity of wetting agent required.
 Depending on the physical form, the substances should then be subjected to the following procedures:

 (a) Powders are to be tested on the anvil in a monolayer; i.e., the thickness of the granular material, if possible.
 Place enough granules on the anvil to approximately cover an area 1.3 cm long by 0.65 cm wide starting about 0.65 cm behind the initial contact point of the wheel with the anvil such that the wheel will be in total contact with the sample when lowered onto it.